komaraip/welcome/README.md

-- 👋 Hi, I’m Komara
+- Hi, I’m Komara
-- I’m interested in website developing and i’m currently learning javascript.
+- I’m interested in website developing and i’m currently learning C++.
-- And welcome to my github profile.
+- And welcome to my github.